 Figure A.5: TWM configuration panel for the niScope digitizers (for NI 5922).

 Each digitizer has one private page with specific options.
 The page for niScope digitizers is shown in Figure A.5.
 User can select any number of physical channels of any number of digitizing cards by adding or removing rows to the table ADC Channels.
 Each virtual channel (row) contains Channel ID (note niScope counts channels from zero), input Range [Vpk], which is maximum applied voltage (e.g., 5 for range ±5 V), Input Z is input impedance of the channel and Coupling is mode of input coupling.
 The icons on the right of each row enables reordering or removal of row(s).
 Note the physical channels of the card(s) which are not selected are automatically set to ground to prevent buildup of noise at near channels.
 The driver supports PLL synchronization to the external 10 MHz source, which is needed for coherent sampling or when synchronizing multiple cards.
-Type in nominal sync. frequency to the External clock [Hz] entry to enable the PLL.
+Type in the nominal sync. frequency to the External clock [Hz] entry to enable the PLL.
 Use value of 0 to switch to the internal clock.
 Last option is Use streaming mode, which will enable runtime streaming of the sample data from the cards to the disk storage.
 This option still uses the internal card memory, but it reads the sample data along with the sampling, so unless the disk storage is too slow, user may digitize indefinitely.
 Validity of the setup can be tested by the button TEST.
 Eventual problems will be shown in the black area below.
 The SELF-CAL button will initiate self-calibration routine of all selected digitizer cards.

 Figure A.6: TWM configuration panel for Agilent 3458A sampling multimeters.